rivasiker/PhaseTypeR/paper/paper.md

 The traditional procedure for deriving the correlation between the branch lengths in two loci for a sample of size two is by a first-step analysis (e.g., section 7 in @wakeley2009coalescent).
 In this section, we exemplify the easy use of `PhaseTypeR` to obtain the same result.

 The state space and transition rates for the two-locus ancestral recombination graph is shown in Figure 1.
-The filled circles represent material ancestral to the sample, and the crosses indicate that the most common ancestor has been found.
+The filled circles represent material ancestral to the sample, and the crosses indicate that the most recent common ancestor has been found.
 The lines between the circles or crosses indicate if the ancestral material is present on the same chromosome.
 The starting state is state 1 at present day with two samples from the same chromosome.

 The time $\tau$ when both loci have found their common ancestor is $\text{PH}(\boldsymbol{\alpha}, \boldsymbol{S})$ distributed with $\boldsymbol{\alpha}=(1,0,0,0,0)$ and